Quezler/glutenfree/mods_2.0/055_beacon-interface/README.md

 Create the `beacon-interface--beacon` or `beacon-interface--beacon-tile` yourself, be sure to trigger any of the build events, afterwards you can get/set the effects by passing the unit number, it is your own responsibility to delete it when no longer needed.

+You are encouraged to use `table.deepcopy()` instead of using the above two by name, so they get removed if your mod leaves the save.
+Any beacon with the `beacon-interface--module-category` category will get recognized, beacons that allow all categores via `nil` are skipped.

 (note that the `-tile` beacon does have a profile of `{1}`, so any other beacons will not interfere with the transmission strength)

 ```lua